Back to The Mycelial Grimoire

 A 32-square-foot bed comfortably holds:

-That’s a real harvest from one bed.
+That is a real harvest from one bed.
 Add a second bed for kale, carrots, beets, garlic.
-By year three you’ll have figured out your favorite crops and adjusted the plan.
+By year three you will have learned which crops you actually eat and reach for, and the plan will have quietly rewritten itself around them.

 The Frame